suncoast-devs/handbook/career/portfolios.md

 - GitHub pages: https://pages.github.com/
 - Surge: https://surge.sh/
-  <br> FYI: you cannot use PDFs with Surge so be sure to link out to Drive, Dropbox or some other way of sharing a link to a file
+  FYI: you cannot use PDFs with Surge so be sure to link out to Drive, Dropbox or some other way of sharing a link to a file